Tropical Varieties for Exponential Sums: Introduction

+Exponential sums appear across pure and applied mathematics.
+For instance, exponential sums (in the form above) occur in the calculation of $3$-manifold invariants (see, e.g., \cite[Appendix A]{mcmullen} and \cite{hadari}), and have been studied from the point of view of Diophantine Geometry, Model Theory, and Computational Algebra, (see, e.g., \cite{richardson,macwil,wilkie,zilberolder,achatz,zilber,scanlon, habegger}).
+Also, the non-lattice Dirichlet polynomials appearing in the study of fractal strings \cite{lv} are a special case of the exponential sums we consider here.
+An application to radar antennae \cite{forsythe,hwang} --- finding the directions of a set of unknown signals --- reduces to finding the zeroes of a univariate exponential sum, with frequencies depending on the location of the sensors of the antenna.
+Approximating roots of multivariate exponential sums is also a fundamental computational problem in Geometric Programming \cite{duffin,chiang,boyd}.

-We are also forced to move from {\em exact} equality and membership questions to questions allowing a margin of uncertainty.
-One reason is that exact arithmetic involving exponential sums still present difficulties, even for computational models allowing field operations and comparisons over $\R$. \begin{prop} The problem of determining, for an input $(z_1,z_2)\!\in\!\R^2$, whether $z_1\!=\!e^{z_2}$, is undecidable\footnote{\cite{poonen} provides an excellent survey on undecidability, in the classical Turing model, geared toward non-experts in complexity theory.} in the BSS model over $\R$, i.e., there is no algorithm terminating in finite time for all inputs. \end{prop}
+For any analytic function $g$ on $\Cn$ let $Z(g)$ denote the set of complex zeroes of $g$.
+Also, \scalebox{.95}[1]{for any $W\!\subseteq\!\Cn$, we define its {\em real part} to be $\re(W)\!:=\!\{(\re(z_1),\ldots,\re(z_n))\; | \; (z_1,\ldots,z_n)\!\in\!W\}$.} One can wonder if exact computation with the roots of exponential sums is possible using only field operations and comparisons over $\R$, or if approximation is truly necessary.
+Exact computation turns out to be intractable, relative to a standard computational model (the {\em BSS model over $\R$} \cite{bcss}), already in the special case of two variables and three terms. \begin{thm} Determining, for arbitrary input $r_1,r_2\!\in\!\R$, whether $(r_1,r_2)$ lies in $\re(Z(1-e^{z_1}-e^{z_2}))$ is undecidable\footnote{\cite{poonen} provides an excellent survey on undecidability, in the classical Turing model, geared toward non-experts in complexity theory.} in the BSS model over $\R$. \end{thm}

-(We were unable to find a precise statement of Proposition \ref{prop:dec} in the literature, so we provide a proof at the end of this section.)
-Note that when the input is restricted, deciding whether $z_1\!=\!e^{z_2}$ can be tractable (and even trivially so).
-For instance, a famous result of Lindemann \cite{lindemann} tells us that $e^{z_2}$ is transcendental if $z_2\!\in\!\C$ is nonzero and algebraic.

-Proposition \ref{prop:dec} may be surprising in light of there being efficient iterations for approximating the exponential function \cite{borwein,ahrendt}.
-Determining which questions are tractable for expressions involving exponentials has in fact been an important impetus behind parts of Computational Algebra, Model Theory, and Diophantine Geometry in recent decades (see, e.g., \cite{richardson,wilkie,zilberolder,habegger,scanlon}).
-As for the complexity of $\Re(Z(g))$, deciding membership turns out to be provably hard, already for the simplest bivariate exponential $3$-sums. \begin{thm} \scalebox{.92}[1]{Determining, for arbitrary input $r_1,r_2\!\in\!\R$ whether $(r_1,r_2)\!\in\!\Re\!\left(Z\left(1-e^{z_1}-e^{z_2}\right)\right)$} is undecidable in the BSS model over $\R$. \end{thm}

-(We prove Theorem \ref{thm:mem} at the end of this section.)
-The intractability asserted in Theorem \ref{thm:mem} can be thought of as an amplification of the $\np$-hardness of deciding amoeba membership when $A\!\subset\!\Z$ \cite[Thm.\ 1.9]{aknr}.
-(See also \cite{plaisted} for an important precursor.)
-However, just as in Proposition \ref{prop:dec}, there are special cases of the membership problem from Theorem \ref{thm:mem} that are perfectly tractable.
-For instance, when $e^{r_1},e^{r_2}\!\in\!\Q$, deciding whether $(r_1,r_2)\!\in\!\Re\!\left(Z\left(1-e^{z_1}-e^{z_2}\right) \right)$ is in fact doable --- even on a classical Turing machine --- in polynomial-time (see, e.g., \cite{theobald,wolfsos} and \cite[Thm.\ 1.9]{aknr}).